Avery Bradley: 2014–15 season

 However, under the tutelage of Brad Stevens, and with the help of trade acquisition Isaiah Thomas, the young Celtics gradually improved.
-After failing to post winning records in November, December or January, they did so in February, March and April, and won eight of the season's last nine games.
+After failing to post winning records in November, December or January, they did so in February, March, and April, and won eight of the season's last nine games.
 Bradley's offensive output was especially effective in February, as he managed over 18 points per game in the month while shooting 47 percent from the field and over 40 percent from three-point range.
 Although a shoulder injury sidelined him for three games between March 6 and 9, he returned to score 17 points against the Memphis Grizzlies on March 11.
 For the regular season, Bradley led the Celtics in minutes played and points, although his points per game and shooting percentages declined slightly from 2013 to 2014.
-A 40–42 record saw the Celtics earn the seventh seed in the Eastern Conference.
-Their playoff series was brief, as the eventual conference champion Cleveland Cavaliers swept the Celtics 4–0.
+A 40–42 record saw the Celtics earn the #7-seed in the Eastern Conference.
+Their playoff series was brief, as the eventual Eastern Conference champion Cleveland Cavaliers swept the Celtics in four games.
 Bradley played 40 out of the 48 minutes in the last game of the series, but his 16 points was not enough to overcome LeBron James and the Cavaliers.
 Nevertheless, the 2014–15 season was a surprise success for the Celtics and another solid year, and a relatively healthy year, for Bradley.